 So what's Nintendo doing to make it worth our investment?
 Not very much.
 Especially compared to similar services on other platforms.
 Both XBox Live and Playstation Plus offer free digital games every month, and you can keep these games as long as you continue to pay for their online service.
 Some of these games are a bit older, but they are definitely high quality games, and in many cases even AAA titles.
 They both offer cloud saves, much like Nintendo Switch Online, but additionally they offer - without subscription - the ability to back things up to a hard drive and transfer to another console.
 Those things Nintendo doesn't offer at all.
 If your Switch is bricked, anything that isn't backed up to the cloud is lost forever.
 Each internal drive is encoded to that specific device, so even if you were hardware savvy, you cannot take out the hard drive and put it in a new switch.
 And your data is automatically backed up to the hard drive.
 There is no way to transfer save data to the memory card.
 So this already puts the Switch at a huge disadvantage.

 Back to cloud saves specifically - one other very serious problem Nintendo has is that not every game will allow you to back up cloud saves.
 The biggest problem with that is the particular games that do not function with cloud saves.
-Nothing Pokémon, so no cloud saves for Let's Go Pikachu or Eevee.
-Nothing in Splatoon 2.
+Nothing Pokémon, so no cloud saves for Let's Go Pikachu or Eevee, Pokemon Sword and Shield, or Splatoon 2.
 So, you spend hundreds of hours playing Splatoon, customizing your gear, collecting exclusive gear, or playing Pokémon and collecting all 152 monsters (I don't own it yet, so there might be more) and you brick your system?
 Yeah, all those pokémon are gone forever.
 Of course, normally the best way to avoid bricking your system is to avoid messing with the hardware and not hack it for homebrew.
 But the next biggest cause of bricking systems is because Nintendo decided to tell everyone that the Switch uses a USB Type C charge, and then not design their system to that standard, so when using a standard USB C cable and a battery pack for playing on the go, the system pulls too much power and it breaks the system and players say goodbye to their Inklings forever.

 And that's it.
 That is all the bonus content the service gets you.
 No dedicated servers, no additional game servers as most Switch games still run their online through Peer-to-peer connections where one player is a host.
 A mediocre classic streaming service.
 And if you paid for a full year instead of the monthly fee, you got some exclusive Splatoon Gear.
 That is it.
 The problem isn't so much that the service is bad, it's that it's mediocre and no one wants to pay for a mediocre product.